flare-foundation/attestation-client/docs/attestation-types/00001-payment.md

 ### UTXO (BTC, LTC, DOGE) chains

 - Full attestation is performed only if the standardized payment reference exists (see [here](../definitions/account-based-vs-utxo-chains.md) for details).
 Otherwise partial attestation si performed.
 - Source address exists only if there is a unique source address on the selected input (`inUtxo`).
 To determine it, one needs to make additional RPC API call.
 If the source address does not exist, it is indicated by 0 in the response.
 The spent amount is 0 in this case.
-If the source address exists, a hash (sha3) is provided for `sourceAddress` in response.
+If the source address exists, a hash (sha3) is provided for `sourceAddressHash` in response.
 - The receiving address may not exist on the selected output (`utxo`).
 In this case it is indicated in the response by 0.
 The received amount is 0 in this case.
-If the receiving address exists, the hash of it is provided for `receivingAddress` in response.
+If the receiving address exists, the hash of it is provided for `receivingAddressHash` in response.

 ## Response format